War horses are useless for victory; their great strength cannot save.

 In January 1915 Seely appealed to Sir John French to allow him to take Warrior back to England with him while he reported to Lord Kitchener, a request that French gladly granted.
 While Seely was appointed a Brigade General and given command of the 3,000 men of the Canadian Cavalry Brigade, he sent Warrior home to spend time reunited with his mother, Cinderella.

-In his biography of Warrior's life, Seely reports that after a shell burst next to Warrior cut another horse in half, Warrior began following him around wherever he went.
+In his biography of Warrior's life, Seely reports that after a shell burst cut a horse next to Warrior in half, Warrior began following him around wherever he went.
 He also states that at a time when Warrior was stabled in Petit Douve Farm, the building was completely destroyed by German artillery when 'Warrior was out grazing at the time, and surveyed the burning of his home with interest, but without alarm.'
-The next stable that Warrior was housed in was similarly destroyed:
+The next stable that Warrior was housed in was similarly destroyed,

 My aide-de-camp woke me with a shout saying the house was on fire, and had already been hit about six times!
 I jumped up in pyjamas and with bare feet, and ran across the yard to Warrior's stable...
 I could hear Warrior beating against the door with his forefeet.
 I threw it open and out he bounded.
 I ran after him to catch his headstall, and before I had gone two yards a shell burst right inside his stable, and knocked the whole place to smithereens.
 It was a miraculously lucky escape.

 The closest to death that Warrior came was away from the front line, when it was revealed he was suffering from terrible, internal pain having accidentally swallowed a crooked nail, which was lodged in his intestines.
 After the nail passed through, Warrior quickly recovered, but it was an agonising period not only for Warrior, but also Seely, forced to helplessly look on, but refusing to leave his beloved companion.
-On another occasion, during the battle of the Somme, Warrior was once completely buried under falling earth when a shell fell near him; fortunately he was soon rescued.
+On another occasion during the battle of the Somme, Warrior was once completely buried under falling earth when a shell fell near him, fortunately being soon rescued.

 In March 1917, Warrior was ridden by Seely when the Canadian Cavalry Brigade pressed forward 20 miles and retook the villages of Equancourt and Guyencourt, an action which led to one of Seely's men being awarded the Victoria Cross.